 Also in late 2015, the State Government announced that the Statewide LLEN Network was awarded the "Structured Workplace Learning" contract.
-For the first time in the history of the BMLLEN we moved into the service delivery field.
+For the first time in its history, BMLLEN moved into the service delivery field.
 Structured Workplace Learning (SWL) funding was provided to 31 Local Learning and Employment Networks (LLENs) across Victoria to increase access to appropriate SWL placements for students undertaking VET as part of their senior secondary certificates.
-In 2016, funding will be provided to LLENs to:
+In 2016, funding was provided to LLENs to:

 - facilitate access to appropriate SWL placements for students undertaking VET as part of their Victorian Certificate of Education (VCE), Victorian Certificate of Applied Learning (VCAL) and School Based Apprenticeships and Traineeships (SBATs)

 - facilitate engagement between schools and employers, and support schools to work directly with employers to place students into SWL placements

 - liaise with employers and maintain information on the online portal to ensure it is current and meaningful

 - identify local needs and industry priorities for appropriate SWL placements